Croton Watershed: Definition

-The Croton Watershed is a term describing a part of the New York City water supply system.
+The Croton Watershed is a term describing a part of the New York City water supply system (map here).
 It is not synonymous with the biological feature Croton River watershed.
-Numerous small natural lakes and ponds, as well as large Lake Mahopac, are within the river's watershed but not part of the NYC water supply system (even though they too ultimately drain into it).
-A map of the actual Croton Watershed is found here.
+Numerous small natural lakes and ponds, as well as large Lake Mahopac, are within the river's watershed but not a direct part of the NYC water supply system.
+They are not owned or maintained by the New York City watershed system, but ultimately drain into it.